-For those of you who don’t already know, I took over Ste Barton’s role as Engagement Officer in February, and in typical LHFC style, in a blink of an eye, March was here.
+For those of you who don’t already know, I took over Ste Barton’s role as Engagement Officer in February, and in typical LHFC style, in the blink of an eye, March was here.

 The month kicked off with an LHFC Volunteer meeting to confirm attendees supporting the men’s tournament that starts Tuesday 27th March.